rl-institut/rli_template_r/README.md

 The detailed instructions to create a new repository from this template can be found [here](https://help.github.com/en/articles/creating-a-repository-from-a-template).

+## renv

+You must run `renv::init()` and select the option that activates the current renv with your project.
+This must only be run once.
+You can then install the packages you want to work with in this project as you normally do, and then you can save a snapshot of these using `renv::snapshot()`.
+Every other user now just runs `renv::restore()` on their local machine to get the exact same packages versions that you have used.
+More information can be found here: `https://rstudio.github.io/renv/articles/collaborating.html`

 Once you have created the new repository, you can remove everything before and including this line.

 # Project Name